ppapasaikas/SANJUAN/README.txt

 This attribute field is present by default when mapping with Tophat2.

-2. The genome ids must have the prefix "chr" (though we are working to change this).
+2. The chromosome ids might have the prefix "chr" or not.
+In your BAM files you need to have this prefix if the genome annotations used to install the genome in SANJUAN use this prefix.
+Call sanjuan -g to see if installed genome annotations for mapping and splicing analysis use this "chr" prefix or not.

 7. OUTPUT OF SANJUAN